-We provide research training in infectious diseases for post-graduate MSc Microbiology students at the University of Lincoln, providing a range of research and skills-development opportunities.
-Projects typically combine work in two of our three realms of operation: The lab, the computer and the clinic, including field work with our global health implementing partners in Zambia (www.herpez.org).
+We provide research training in infectious diseases for undergraduate biomedical and bioveterinary science students, as well as post-graduate MSc Microbiology students at the School of Life Sciences, University of Lincoln, providing a range of research and skills-development opportunities.
+Projects typically combine work in one of our three realms of operation: The lab, the computer and the clinic, including field work with our global health implementing partners in Zambia (www.herpez.org).
 MSc students are encouraged to focus on their career development plan from day 1, to ensure they receive value for money and leave with the skills and experience required to fulfil their career ambitions.

-- Walzl G, McNerney R, du Plessis N, Bates M, McHugh TD, Chegou NN, Zumla A. Tuberculosis: advances and challenges in development of new diagnostics and biomarkers.
-Lancet Infect Dis.
-2018 Mar 23.
+- Tuberculosis: advances and challenges in development of new diagnostics and biomarkers.
+Walzl G, McNerney R, du Plessis N, Bates M, McHugh TD, Chegou NN, Zumla A. Lancet Infect Dis.
+2018 Jul;18(7):e199-e210.

-- Tiberi S, Petersen E, Maeurer M, Ntoumi F, Yeboa-Manu D, Mwaba P, Vilaplana C, Dar O, Bates M, Corrah T, Rao M, Kapata N, Azhar EI, Memish ZA, Mfinanga S, Aseffa A, Ippolito G, Migliori GB, Zumla A. Taking forward the Stop TB Partnership and World Health Organization Joint Theme for World TB Day March 24th 2018 – “Wanted: Leaders for a TB-Free World.
+- Taking forward the Stop TB Partnership and World Health Organization Joint Theme for World TB Day March 24th 2018 – “Wanted: Leaders for a TB-Free World.
 You can make history.
 End TB”.
-Int J Infect Dis.
-2018 Mar 22.
+Tiberi S, Petersen E, Maeurer M, Ntoumi F, Yeboa-Manu D, Mwaba P, Vilaplana C, Dar O, Bates M, Corrah T, Rao M, Kapata N, Azhar EI, Memish ZA, Mfinanga S, Aseffa A, Ippolito G, Migliori GB, Zumla A. Int J Infect Dis.
+2018 Mar;68:122-124.